rising-dancho/capstone_magnum_opus/README.md

 # capstone_magnum_opus
-object counting and detection for mobile  [ work in progress ]
+object counting and detection for mobile and desktop [ work in progress ]